Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 POST/v1/webhooks

-Register lifecycle webhook endpoints.
+Register a lifecycle webhook endpoint.

 Disable a webhook endpoint.